On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Analysis of Minimax Regret for i.i.d. Valuations

 We will now derive the regret of $\text{SPA}(\Phi)$ against the distribution $\mathbf{F}$, denoted $R_{n}(\Phi,\mathbf{F})$.
 We will further assume that $\Phi$ has a density and is supported on $[r^*,1]$ because that is all we need for the proof.
 We will first derive the (Regret-$\mathbf{F}$) expression that is valid for any joint distribution $\mathbf{F}$.
-Then we will specialize to the case when $\mathbf{F}$ is i.i.d., and we get the (Regret-$F$) expression and an alternative (Regret-$\Phi$) expression using integration by parts.
+Then we will specialize to the case when $\mathbf{F}$ is i.i.d., and we get the \eqref{eq:regret-F} expression and an alternative \eqref{eq:regret-linear-phi} expression.